Computing

 A curriculum for life for all regardless of background

 We have an ambitious computing curriculum at Didsbury CE which plays a vital role in preparing every child with the knowledge, skills and understanding needed to ensure digital literacy and thriving as 21st century citizens.
-The knowledge-engaged curriculum provides children with opportunities to become active participants of a digital world; digital understanding will be crucial to being successful in the world of communication.
-The curriculum content and design improves children’s general knowledge of the digital world and provides first hand experiences using computers, interactive whiteboards and iPads, whatever a child’s social background.
+The knowledge-engaged curriculum provides children with opportunities to become active participants in a digital world; digital understanding will be crucial to success in the world of communication.
+The curriculum content and design improve children’s general knowledge of the digital world and provide first-hand experiences using laptops, interactive whiteboards and iPads, whatever a child’s social background.
 Our curriculum also emphasises the need to be safe and secure when online.
-The school provides a substantial amount of equipment in the form of an ICT suite and a class set of iPads, enabling all children to access the full computing curriculum.
+The school provides a substantial amount of equipment in the form of a class set of iPads and Chromebooks enabling all children to access the full computing curriculum.

 Curriculum planning and sequencing